mikesamuel/fences-maven-enforcer-rule/rule/src/site/markdown/index.md

 > Ping sally@ for more details.

-He's not quite sure how to proceed, so he fires off a quick email to sally, does a quick search finds a [workaround](faq.md) and continues development in experimental mode.
+He's not quite sure how to proceed, so he fires off a quick email to sally, does a quick search, finds a [workaround](faq.md) and continues development in experimental mode.

 ----

-Sally returns from lunch responds and writes a more finely tuned `<rationale>` for the specific API element Alex used.
+Sally returns from lunch, responds and writes a more finely tuned `<rationale>` for the specific API element Alex used.

 ----